Control structures#

 gets evaluated to True

 .
-This is so because Python evaluates any integer value larger that is not zero as True
+This is so because Python evaluates any non-zero integer as True

-(we have also seen this in the previous chapter).
+(we have also seen this in the first chapter).

 x = 0